High-Risk Merchant Account for Credit Repair Business

 Why Credit Repair Businesses Are Seen as Risky

 All it takes is a few bad apples to spoil a whole bunch.
-Unfortunately, this applies to the credit repair industry as well.
+Unfortunately, this applies to the credit repair and high ticket coaching merchant services industry as well.

 While a majority of credit repair companies do not fall foul of the Federal Trade Commission (FTC), a few unscrupulous ones take advantage of desperate individuals seeking to repair their credit.